Here is a guide to help you plan for your pregnancy physically, financially and emotionally.

 Some careers are more family-friendly than others.
 If you are in a role that you don’t wish to continue during pregnancy or beyond, you may want to think about how you will handle this.
 Permanent employees must be employed for twelve months before they are eligible for parental leave, so make sure you have considered the implications of pregnancy if you are thinking about changing your work plans.

-The Career Practitioners Association of New Zealand has a directory of careers advisors who are available for consultation if you are thinking about looking for a family-friendly career.
+The Career Practitioners Association of New Zealand has a directory of careers advisers who are available for consultation if you are thinking about looking for a family-friendly career.

 More information about pregnancy and work is available here on the Huggies website.